Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 ## An Example Iterative Poisson Solver

-This section is based on a code that solves the Poisson's equation using an iterative method.
+This episode is based on a code that solves the Poisson's equation using an iterative method.
 Poisson's equation appears in almost every field in physics, and is frequently used to model many physical phenomena such as heat conduction, and applications of this equation exist for both two and three dimensions.
 In this case, the equation is used in a simplified form to describe how heat diffuses in a one dimensional metal stick.

-In the simulation the stick is split into a given number of small sections, each with a constant temperature.
+In the simulation the stick is split into a given number of slices, each with a constant temperature.

-FIXME: add diagram of stick split into sections here
+FIXME: add diagram of stick split into slices here

-The temperature of the stick itself across each section is initially set to zero, whilst at one boundary of the stick the amount of heat is set to 10.
+The temperature of the stick itself across each slice is initially set to zero, whilst at one boundary of the stick the amount of heat is set to 10.
-The code applies steps that simulates heat transfer along it, bringing each section of the stick closer to a solution until it reaches a desired equilibrium in temperature along the whole stick.
+The code applies steps that simulates heat transfer along it, bringing each slice of the stick closer to a solution until it reaches a desired equilibrium in temperature along the whole stick.

 Let's download the code, which can be found [here](/code/examples/poisson/poisson.c), and take a look at it now.